Mystery Ingredients, Customs Delays: The Risks of Buying Naltrexone Online Without a Prescription

 I had one client who had been taking naltrexone for about six months from a Southeast Asian pharmacy and wasn’t able to stop drinking daily.
 He gave up for a few months until he found Ria Health and the C Three Foundation.
 After the first month on FDA-approved naltrexone, he had cut his drinking in half.
 Another client would buy naltrexone from the internet without a prescription.
 The pills she got worked pretty well, but they gave her intense headaches.
 She switched to the prescribed naltrexone, and the headaches went away.

 The easiest way to boost your odds of success is to let Ria Health manage your alcohol moderation plan, including your use of naltrexone and other medications.
-We can help you stop binging and control your drinking the safe, reliable, effective way.
+We can help you stop binging and control your drinking in a safe, reliable, and effective way.

 Ready to get started?
 Get in touch with a member of our team today.